 - A study published in July 2016 in the American Journal of Clinical Nutrition (abstract) found that eating nuts regularly may reduce chronic inflammation.

 - A study published this month in Gastroenterology found linkages between protein in wheat and inflammation.
 This study complements an older one published back in 2012 in the Journal of Experimental Medicine, which found similar connections between wheat amylase trypsin inhibitors and intestinal inflammation (particularly in, but not limited to, those suffering from celiac disease)

 - A study published in the Journal of the American Medical Association in May 2016 demonstrated that acid reflux disease is not linked to acid but to inflammation.
 This belief about acid reflux was, until recently, mostly unchallenged.

 Ready to take action?
 You might consider taking one of these online courses:

 - Board-certified naturopathic physician and certified nutrition consultant Dr. Kellyann Petrucci’s 21-Day course, “Beat Inflammation,” offered on Mind Body Green, gives you a number of tips and tools to reduce inflammation and mitigate its effects on your body and lifestyle.

 - Double board-certified MD, Dr. Amy Shah offers two courses, “The 7-Day Gut Reset” and “The Ultimate Guide to Inflammation,” on MindBodyGreen.
 The first course teaches you how to get your digestion back on track in a week, while the second one offers a 25-day regime that blends the wisdom of Eastern and Western medicine to help you understand what is making you inflamed, and how your environment may also affect your levels of inflammation.

-Want to be informed when new blog posts go live?
-Or would you like more tips and tools for healthy living, including access to discounted e-courses by licensed, experienced professionals?
-Sign up for our mailing list!
+Would you like more tips and tools for healthy living, or including access to our e-courses?
+Sign up for our free resource library!